Genaker/TerraformMagentoCloud/README.md

 Magento Cloud Customer hereby authorizes Magento, if applicable, to charge its credit card or other payment instrument or Subscription Fees, Overage Fees and/or any upgrades to the Services ordered, and any applicable taxes in arrears or at time of order, as the case may be.

-Becouse of the bad Magento Cloud Architecture and performace you cloud HIDDEN OVERAGE FEES can be more then a Contract price.
+Because of the bad Magento Cloud Architecture and performace you cloud HIDDEN OVERAGE FEES can be more then a Contract price.

 # Basic Deployment With CodeDeploy Example